L'Osservatore Romano: 19th century

-Giornale di Roma was the newspaper of the Papal States, with first issue published in Rome on 6 July 1849.
-It continued until 19 September 1870 and is considered the predecessor of L'Osservatore Romano.

 The first issue of L'Osservatore Romano was published in Rome on 1 July 1861, a few months after the Kingdom of Italy was proclaimed on 17 March 1861.
 The original intent of the newspaper was unabashedly polemical and propagandistic in defence of the Papal States, adopting the name of a private pamphlet financed by a French Catholic legitimist group.
 The 18 September 1860 defeat of papal troops at Castelfidardo substantially reduced the temporal power of the Pope, prompting Catholic intellectuals to present themselves in Rome for the service of Pope Pius IX.
 This agenda supported the notion of a daily publication to champion the opinions of the Holy See.

 By July 1860, the deputy Minister of the Interior, Marcantonio Pacelli (grandfather of the future Pope Pius XII), had plans to supplement the official bulletin of the Catholic Church Giornale di Roma with a semi-official "rhetorical" publication.
 In early 1861, controversialist Nicola Zanchini and journalist Giuseppe Bastia were granted editorial direction of Pacelli's newspaper.
 Official permission to publish was sought on 22 June 1861, and four days later, on 26 June, Pius IX gave his approval for the regulation of L'Osservatore.

 The first edition was entitled "L'Osservatore Romano – a political and moral paper" and cost five baiocchi.
 The "political and moral paper" epithet was dropped before 1862, adding instead the two Latin mottoes that still appear under the masthead today.
-The editors of the paper initially met in the Salviucci Press on the Piazza de' Santi Apostoli, where the paper was printed.
-Only when the editorial staff was established on the Palazzo Petri in Piazza dei Crociferi and the first issue printed there on 31 March, was the wording "daily newspaper" added to the masthead.

 After the breach of Porta Pia by Italian troops in September 1870, L'Osservatore Romano solidified its opposition to the Kingdom of Italy, affirming obedience to the Pope and adherence to his directives, stating it would remain faithful "to that unchangeable principle of religion and morals which recognises as its sole depository and claimant the Vicar of Jesus Christ on earth".
-Soon after, L'Osservatore began to replace the Giornale di Roma as the news organ of the Pontifical State.
-Giornale di Roma stopped publication on 19 September 1870 almost a decade after launch of L'Osservatore Romano.
-During the pontificate of Pope Leo XIII, The Vatican acquired the paper's ownership in 1885.